Blawal0/yt-downloader-gtk/README.md

 #### Linux

-Linux users have to install from source, which requires extra dependencies:
+Linux users have to install from source using make, which requires extra dependencies:

 - git
-- base-devel
 - gcc
 - gtk4

 On debian, Ubuntu and their derivatives, these can be installed with
 ```
-apt install git base-devel gcc libgtk-4-1
+apt install git gcc libgtk-4-1 libgtk-4-dev
 ```
 On Fedora and its derivatives, these can be installed with
 ```
-dnf install git base-devel gcc gtk4
+dnf install git gcc gtk4 gtk4-devel
 ```
 On Arch and its derivatives, install them with
 ```
 pacman -S git base-devel gcc gtk4
 ```
-For other linux distributions, check the package list for the GTK4 package, `git`, `gcc` and `base-devel` should have identical package names across distributions
+For other linux distributions, check the package list for the GTK4 package, `git` and `gcc` should have identical package names across distributions

-No other methods of installation are available at the moment, but support for them is planned.

-To install from source, first clone the repository through your Terminal
+To install the file from make, first clone the repository

 ```
 git clone https://github.com/Blawal0/yt-downloader-gtk.git
 cd yt-downloader-gtk
 ```

-Then, compile the C file
+install it with

 ```
-gcc $(pkg-config -cflags gtk4) -o ytdl ytdl.c $(pkg-config -libs gtk4)
+make
+sudo make install
 ```
 and run it

 ```
-./ytdl
+ytdl
 ```

 ##### (Optional) Adding the file to your graphical application launcher